am0520/Amphibians/README.md

 # Amphibians

 An Android app built with **Kotlin** and **Jetpack Compose** that shows information about different amphibian species.
 Data is loaded from a web API and displayed with names, descriptions, and images.

+This project was built as a practice project while following the [Android Basics with Compose Unit 5: Load and display images from the internet](https://developer.android.com/courses/pathways/android-basics-compose-unit-5-pathway-2) codelab.

 ---